Piterden/backup_manager-module/README.md

 ### Create a backup
 * Click the menu item "Backup Manager".
-* Then click the button "Make Dump".
+* Then click the button "Create a dump".
 * Enter the name of the backup you are to create.
 Select addon to backup or nothing to select the complete database.
 * Press save and you are done.